RodrigoJacquesW/ShieldIcons/README.md

 # 🏟️ Escudos de Times Brasileiros para Power BI
+[English below ⬇️]

-Este repositório contém uma tabela com escudos oficiais de clubes brasileiros, prontos para serem usados em projetos no Power BI.
-A tabela possui:
+Este repositório contém uma tabela com nomes de **times brasileiros** e seus respectivos **links para escudos em formato PNG**.

-🧾 Uma coluna com os nomes dos times

-🌐 Uma coluna com os links diretos das imagens (formato PNG) dos escudos hospedados na web

-💡 Como utilizar no Power BI
-Importe o arquivo da tabela para o Power BI (pode ser via Excel, CSV ou Web).

-Localize a coluna dos links de escudos.

-No Power BI Desktop, selecione a coluna com os links e vá até:

-Modelagem > Tipo de dados: selecione Imagem URL.

-Agora os escudos aparecerão automaticamente como imagens nas suas tabelas e visuais!
+Você pode importar diretamente no Power BI, utilizar a coluna de links e **converter o tipo para "URL da Imagem"** para visualizar os escudos nos seus dashboards.

+---

+## 🇺🇸 English version

+This repository provides a table with **Brazilian football team names** and their corresponding **image URLs for team crests in PNG format**.
+You can import it directly into Power BI, use the link column, and **change the data type to "Image URL"** to display the crests in your dashboards.